 That’s one more reason that onion juice is an effective treatment for hair loss; its anti-inflammatory properties make it useful at decreasing hair follicle inflammation and irritation and creating a healthy environment for hair growth to occur.

-What Science Has to Say About Onion Juice and Hair Loss
+What Science Has to Say About Onion Juice for Hair Growth

-There’s no doubt that onion juice has a number of properties which make it effective at treating hair loss no matter the cause.
+There’s no doubt that onion juice has a number of properties which could make it effective at treating thinning hair no matter the cause.
 But have there been any scientific studies done to prove its effectiveness?

-While current research is lacking, one study which was performed in 2002 and published in the Journal of Dermatology has shown the effectiveness of onion juice for the treatment of hair loss.
+While current research is lacking, one study which was performed in 2002 and published in the Journal of Dermatology has shown the effectiveness of onion juice for the treatment of alopecia.

 This particular study focused on patients with alopecia areata (a form of hair loss that’s different from male-pattern baldness and which will be discussed later).